NCAS-CMS/PyActiveStorage/README.md

 There are some (relatively obsolete) documents from our exploration of zarr internals in the docs4understanding, but they are not germane to the usage of the Active class.

-## Support for netCDF4 data on S3
+## Storage types

+PyActiveStorage is designed to interact with various storage backends.
+The storage backend is specified using the `storage_type` argument to `Active` constructor.
+There are two main integration points for a storage backend:

+#.
+Load netCDF metadata
+#.
+Perform a reduction on a storage chunk (the `reduce_chunk` function)

+### Local file

+The default storage backend is a local file.
+To use a local file, use a `storage_type` of `None`, which is its default value. netCDF metadata is loaded using the [netCDF4](https://pypi.org/project/netCDF4/) library.
+The chunk reductions are implemented in `activestorage.storage` using NumPy.

+### S3-compatible object store

-We now have support for Active runs with netCDF4 files on S3, from [PR 89](https://github.com/valeriupredoi/PyActiveStorage/pull/89):
+We now have support for Active runs with netCDF4 files on S3, from [PR 89](https://github.com/valeriupredoi/PyActiveStorage/pull/89).

-- `Active` finds out the `storage_type` which could be `s3` for S3 data
+To achieve this we integrate with [Reductionist](https://github.com/stackhpc/reductionist-rs), an S3 Active Storage Server.
+Reductionist is typically deployed "near" to an S3-compatible object store and provides an API to perform numerical reductions on object data.
+To use Reductionist, use a `storage_type` of `s3`.

-- then it goes about and does the two file loads that are currently done in its bellows (ie open file, to get metadata/headers, NOT data) via a dedicated S3 mechanism that uses `s3fs`; then it goes about and uses `h5netcdf` to put the open file (which is nothing more than a memory view of the netCDF file) into an hdf5/netCDF-like object format
+To load metadata, netCDF files are opened using `s3fs`, with `h5netcdf` used to put the open file (which is nothing more than a memory view of the netCDF file) into an hdf5/netCDF-like object format.
+Chunk reductions are implemented in `activestorage.reductionist`, with each operation resulting in an API request to the Reductionist server.
-- chunks access and indexing is done as per normal via the `s3_reduce_chunk()`, and from there on, `Active` works as per normal
+From there on, `Active` works as per normal.

 ## Documentation